CrossEye/BibleLiteracy/README.md

 I also ordered a book that you might want to read, which attempts to gather the most significant Biblical stories into a single place.
 I'd like to read it myself, and then you're welcome to borrow it.  *[Biblical Literacy: The Essential Bible Stories Everyone Needs to Know][bl]*.

+Note that I am not trying to give the Cliff Notes version of the Bible.
+While I hope this gives you some feel for the scope of the Bible, I am much more focused on those parts that will likely come up in everyday interactions.

-The list is at the bottom, but first, an overview of the Bible.
+My list of suggestions is below, but first, an overview of the Bible.

 The Bible
 ---------

 ### Bible Structure ###